LeDragoX/Win-Debloat-Tools/README.md

 The `Win10Script/GUI.ps1` do not make everything automatically, follow these steps.

 - Extract the `.zip` file.
-- Open `OpenPowershellHere.cmd` (For beginners) or the Powershell as admin on its folder.
+- Open `OpenPowershellHere.cmd` (For beginners) or the Powershell as admin on it's folder.
 - Enable execution of PowerShell scripts and Unblock PowerShell scripts and modules within this directory (Down below).

 ### **GUI Version**